Carbon Monoxide poisoning personal injury solicitors near you.

 Are some people more likely to suffer illness because of carbon monoxide?

 Whilst carbon monoxide is a danger to everyone, including our pets, some groups are more at risk than others.
-The people that our solicitors specialising in personal injury claims have found to be more at risk, include: pregnant women, people with respiratory issues such as asthma or those with chronic heart disease.
-Due to their size, babies and small children are also very vulnerable due to their small size.
+Our solicitors specialising in personal injury claims have found pregnant women, people with respiratory issues such as asthma or those with chronic heart disease to be more at risk.
+Due to their size, babies and small children are also very vulnerable.
 Long term exposure to carbon monoxide can also damage an unborn baby.

 If you have suffered illness or injury as a result of carbon monoxide poisoning, and are thinking of pursuing a claim for compensation, then contact MG Legal.
 Firstly, we need you to tell us everything about who and what you think is responsible for your exposure.
 If you still have access to the property, device or workplace that is responsible, it is often worthwhile testing the area with a home carbon monoxide detector, something that it is recommended every home has in any event.